0xc1fa/wavy/packages/react-piano-roll/README.md

 ## Bugs

-- Selection marquee that drag outside the piano roll will make the piano roll extend and scroll
 - A small gap appear when the piano roll is scrolled all the way to the bottom
 - The color of selection marquee is too ugly
 - The onclick animation of piano keyboard is not working